redbluegames/unity-notnullattribute/README.md

+# Not Supported
+This project is not currently supported by us.
+If you like it, I highly recommend buying [Odin Inspector](https://odininspector.com/).
+It has a [Required] attribute and validation suite that functions similarly (but better).
+I was hesitant to adopt Odin at first because I wanted to use Unity's native serializer, but you can use the Inspector without the serializer.

+If you'd like to continue to use this attribute, feel free to do so.
+Just be aware we will no longer be making contributions so you'll have to support it yourself.

 # Unity - NotNullAttribute

 The NotNullAttribute is a custom attribute that is used to support workflows in Unity that rely heavily on GameObject and MonoBehavior references.
 By applying the `[NotNull]` attribute to public Object fields on MonoBehaviours we can get alerted when a field is not properly wired up in the Editor.
 This allows our code to assume the field is not null.